 |Nov 16, Dec 7, Jan 11, Feb 22||+$299|

 |All other departures||+$249|

 1. The Phuket Island extension is subject to availability and requires that your flights be confirmed separately by the airlines.
 Please note that it typically takes 3 to 5 business days to confirm your extension flights with the airline, and that we will notify you immediately upon confirmation of the flights.
 This extension also requires a minimum of 2 passengers to operate.

 |Los Angeles (LAX)||included|

 This package includes round-trip flights from the cities listed above, subject to availability.
 Please review the flight schedule, especially if you're booking connecting flights.

 Coming from somewhere else?
 Unfortunately, we don't offer departures from cities that are not listed, but you can book your own connecting flights separately.

 Day 1: Depart USA.
 Check in for your overnight flight to Bangkok, Thailand via Taipei.
-Your flights will depart from LAX shortly after midnight on Day 2.

 Day 2: En route.
 Cross the International Dateline and lose a day.
 (You will recover this day on the return leg of your trip.)

 Day 3: Bangkok.
 Today, arrive in Bangkok.
 After customs formalities, transfer to your centrally located hotel for check-in.